mcdulltii/mcdulltii.github.io/about.md

 # 2020

-- Learn Python, C, C#, C++, Nim, Rust, Golang, Assembly, Web Frameworks, Unity, etc.
+- Learn Python, C, C#, C++, Nim, Rust, Golang, Assembly, Docker, Web Frameworks, Unity, etc.
 - Serving in Singapore Armed Forces as part of the Cyber Defence Group
 - Assisted Helloholo in VR and AR software research and development
 - Experimented with and created multi-platform binary exploits and malwares